pinzhihuang/NEXUS/README.md

 5. **Access your app** at the URL provided by Railway (e.g., `https://your-app.railway.app`)

+### Automatic Deployment

+**Railway automatically deploys your application whenever you push changes to the `main` branch** of your connected GitHub repository.
+This means:

+- ✅ No manual deployment needed after initial setup
+- ✅ Every commit to `main` triggers a new build and deployment
+- ✅ Your production app stays up-to-date with your latest code
+- ✅ You can monitor deployments in the Railway dashboard

+To deploy updates, simply:
+1. Make your changes locally
+2. Commit and push to the `main` branch: `git push origin main`
+3. Railway will automatically detect the push and start a new deployment
+4. Check the Railway dashboard for deployment status and logs

 ### Get Your OpenRouter API Key

 1. Go to [OpenRouter](https://openrouter.ai/) and create an account